 We may earn money or products from the companies mentioned in this post.
 To read more about our affiliate program click here

 You don’t have to live with an addict in denial.
-Here are five of the most common excuses they use to avoid taking accountability for their choices refuted by my recovering sex addict husband.
+Here are five of the most common excuses a sex addict on Facebook used to avoid taking accountability for their choices, and why those excuses just don’t make sense.

 But did You Have Enough Sex?